 - Image fusion techniques

 The advantages of choosing Presbyterian/St. Luke’s radiology department

 Patient images and reports are instantly viewable for physicians

 Referring physicians are able to view their patient's images and reports via the Internet or directly on the P/SL imaging intranet if their office is on campus.
 Off-campus practices can access our PACS webserver, and retrieve images and reports.
 A patient's complete image record also can be provided on CD at any time.

 Easy access to previous imaging studies at other facilities

 Our radiology group has a wide-area network that makes it easy to compare a patient's previous imaging at many other facilities with the current studies, regardless of the distance.

-Our Medical Imaging Department is equipped with the latest technology.
-Development projects with Toshiba Medical Systems, GE Healthcare and IDC ensure that our digital imaging will remain at the leading edge of technology.
+Our medical imaging department is equipped with the latest technology.
+Participating in development projects with Toshiba Medical Systems, GE Healthcare and IDC ensure that our digital imaging will remain at the leading edge of technology.